v6d-io/v6d/docs/notes/divein.rst

-Most importantly, the registration design allows users to register their own drivers to ``registerized`` vineyard methods using ``.register``, which prevents major revisions on the processing code to fullfill customized computation requirements.
+Most importantly, the registration design allows users to register their own drivers to ``registerized`` vineyard methods using ``.register``, which prevents major revisions on the processing code to fulfill customized computation requirements.

 Features and Limitations
 -----------------------------